Yannick Leliendal

 Yannick Cereso Frederik Leliendal (born 23 April 2002) is a professional footballer who plays as a left back for club Volendam.
-Born in the Netherlands and raised in Belgium, Leliendal plays for the Suriname national team.
+Born in the Netherlands and raised in Belgium, he plays for the Suriname national team.

 Early life

 Leliendal was born in the Netherlands to Surinamese parents, but grew up in Belgium.
 He started at KSK Tongeren before he joined the youth academy of KRC Genk in 2014.

-Clu career
+Club career

 VVV

 Following a successful trial period with VVV Venlo he signed a two-year contract on 16 July 2021.
 On 8 August 2021 in the first league match of the season against NAC Breda he made his professional debut in a 2–2 draw.
 Leliendal scored his first goal for VVV on 26 October 2021 against NAC Brada in the KNVB Cup.
 At the end of January 2022 transfer window he was loaned for the rest of the season to TOP Oss.
 Leliendal commented that this move was a success and he was able to get playing minutes and was able to develop as a player.